Top 30 Frequently Asked Questions

 27. What should I send for snack with my child on his/her snack day?
 Do I need to send juice?
 Why can't I send cookies?

 We encourage healthy eating habits here at school.
 Snack ideas include: Cheese-its, Go-Gurts, String Cheese, Fresh fruit and veggies, hummus, pretzels, apple sauce, ritz crackers, graham crackers and veggie chips.
 Most morning snacks are served between 10-10:30am.
 Due to the time we serve morning snack, sugary snacks like cookies will be sent home.
-Sending juice is not necessary, teacher prefer children drink water at snack time.
+Sending juice is not necessary, teachers prefer that children drink water at snack time.

 28. It's my child's birthday.
 May I send a cake and ice cream?